 Eligible employees are those who have passed probation who retire from the City of Emeryville for service or disability and who have a minimum of five (5) years PERS service credit.
-Additionally, in order to be eligible for this benefit, the employee's effective date of retirement must occur within one hundred twenty (120) days of the effective date of his separation from employment with the City of Emeryville and he/she must be enrolled in a medical, dental and vision care plan offered by the City of Emeryville.
-The surviving spouse of a retired employee who qualifies to receive these benefits is also entitled to receive the benefits in the event a) he or she was designated by the employee prior to the employee's retirement, to receive a survivor benefit under the Public Employees' Retirement System (PERS) plan, and b) he or she is receiving said survivor benefit, and c) he or she is a member of a medical, dental and vision plan offered by the City of Emeryville.
+Additionally, in order to be eligible for this benefit, the employee's effective date of retirement must occur within one hundred twenty (120) days of the effective date of his separation from employment with the City of Emeryville and they must be enrolled in a medical, dental and vision care plan offered by the City of Emeryville.
+The surviving spouse of a retired employee who qualifies to receive these benefits is also entitled to receive the benefits in the event a) they were designated by the employee prior to the employee's retirement, to receive a survivor benefit under the Public Employees' Retirement System (PERS) plan, and b) they are receiving said survivor benefit, and c) they are a member of a medical, dental and vision plan offered by the City of Emeryville.
 In the event a retired employee has designated more than one survivor who satisfies the above criteria, benefit payments made pursuant to this Section shall not exceed the monthly amount recited above for all such eligible survivors of the employee.